freeCodeCamp/freeCodeCamp/docs/flight-manuals/moderator-handbook.md

    >
    > This is a standard message notifying you that this issue seems to be a request for help.
 Instead of asking for help here, please click the \*\*"Help"\*\* button on the challenge on freeCodeCamp, which will help you create a question in the right part of the forum.
 Volunteers on the forum usually respond to questions within a few hours and can help determine if there is an issue with your code or the challenge's tests.
    >
-   > If you think I'm wrong in closing this issue, please reopen it and add further clarification.
+If the forum members determine there is nothing wrong with your code, you can request this issue to be reopened.

 Thank you and happy coding.

 2. **Bug or Clarification issues** Try to reproduce the bug yourself if you can.
 If not, ask them for the steps to reproduce the bug, and whether they have any screenshots, videos, or additional details that can help you reproduce the issue.
 Once you can reproduce the issue - or at least confirm it's a legit issue - label it `confirmed`.
 Then:

-- If it's a simple change to an existing challenge, flag as `help wanted` and, optionally, as `first-timers-only`.
-Use other tags as appropriate.
+- If it's a simple change to an existing challenge, label as `first timers only`, otherwise label as `help wanted`.
+Use other labels as appropriate.
 - If the issue is more significant, flag as `bug`.
   &nbsp;
   If there is any ambiguity as to the proper course of action on an issue, feel free to tag @raisedadead on the issue get his opinion on it, then add the `Discussing` label.